 Whether glueing or nailing is the best wood flooring installation method is a question we get often asked about.
 Because of that, we decided to pay some special attention to the topic and try to make things clearer for you.
 We highly hope that this article will be useful and helpful enough for all of you that are planning and considering a wood floor installation project.
 After all, our main aim is to help you make the best choice keeping in mind your individual situation, so be sure to address your additional questions, if you have some, and we will answer all of them!

-If you do not have any particular idea of what we are talking about, then let us explain this to you – gluing and nailing are two of the most popular and commonly used wood flooring installation methods.
-It is impossible to call one of them better than the others available, because both nailing and gluing can guarantee a beautiful-looking, sturdy and long-lasting wooden floor and whether to choose one of them all depends on the particular needs and requirements of your personal project and situation.
+If you do not have any particular idea of what we are talking about, then let us explain this to you – glueing and nailing are two of the most popular and commonly used wood flooring installation methods.
+It is impossible to call one of them better than the others available because both nailing and glueing can guarantee a beautiful-looking, sturdy and long-lasting wooden floor and whether to choose one of them all depends on the particular needs and requirements of your personal project and situation.

 The steps of preparing your floor for an upcoming refinishing process are not difficult at all and they will make the while experience much easier and smoother.

 If you are facing the dilemma of whether to choose cedar or ipe wood decking, we can help you!